MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/tutorial-entitlement-management.md

 ### Get the status of the request

-Use the **id** property of the request to get the current status of it.
+Use the **Id** property of the request to get the current status of it.
 The request state should be `Delivered` and request status `Fulfilled`.

 Run `Get-MgEntitlementManagementAccessPackageAssignmentRequest` first to get the AccessPackageAssignmentRequestId for your request based on the `CreatedDateTime`.